 Several in-stream monitoring studies have been conducted to investigate water quality in Miller and Des Moines Creeks.
 The Port elected to perform preliminary monitoring in 2001-2002 for the eventual study to be conducted pursuant to the § 401 Certification Condition J2.a.
 In 1995-1996, the Port conducted the permit-required Stormwater Receiving Environment Study (SRES) in Miller and Des Moines Creeks.
 The Monitoring Plan for the SRES was submitted to the Department per the 1994 NPDES permit Condition S8, and reviewed and approved by the Department.
 The SRES project report required by the NPDES permit was submitted to the Department in June 1997.
-This study was intended to determine the potential water quality effects that STIA discharges could have on the respective receiving waters.
-The study indicated STIA stormwater constituent loading contributions were small or moderate compared with the overall loadings and that the NWP and Lake Reba reduced these loadings considerably.
+This study was intended to determine the potential water quality effects that SEATAC discharges could have on the respective receiving waters.
+The study required concurrent outfall and in-stream sampling during a variety of rainfall events.
+The study indicated SEATAC stormwater constituent loading contributions were small or moderate compared with the overall loadings and that the NWP and Lake Reba reduced these loadings considerably.
 Little to no toxicity was observed in-stream (using the Microtox bioassay), even during deicing events.